 The Commission’s Amendment 1 (November 2005) and Addendum I (May 2009) are designed to protect spawning females when they have migrated to inshore state waters spawning grounds because they are easily located and caught when congregated for spawning.
 Amendment 1 established a minimum size limit, shortened seasons, and lowered trip/bag limits to reduce fishing pressure on spawning fish and rebuild the spawning stock biomass to target levels.
 Amendment 1 complemented Amendment 13 and Framework 42 to the Groundfish FMP, which focused on offshore commercial fisheries (3 - 200 miles).
 Its goal is to rebuild overfished stocks by reducing fishing mortality and minimizing adverse effects on all essential fish habitat with seasonal closures, gear restrictions, minimum size limits, trip limits, limited access, and days at-sea restrictions.

-Considerable management changes occurred in 2009 following the 2008 peer-reviewed benchmark assessment, which estimated the SNE/MA stock at 9% of the target biomass.
-To rebuild the depleted stock, the Commission initiated Addendum I, the Secretary of Commerce prohibited retention of SNE/MA winter flounder through interim action, and the Council included measures to incorporate the assessment results into Amendment 16 to the Groundfish FMP (Amendment 16).
-Rather than prohibit possession of winter flounder, resulting in increased discard mortality and loss of fishery-dependent data, the Commission opted to establish bycatch-only possession limits for the SNE/MA stock.
+Considerable management changes occurred in 2009 following the 2008 peer-reviewed benchmark assessment, which estimated the Southern New England/Mid-Atlantic stock at 9% of the target biomass.
+To rebuild the depleted stock, the Commission initiated Addendum I, the Secretary of Commerce prohibited retention of Southern New England/Mid-Atlantic winter flounder through interim action, and the Council included measures to incorporate the assessment results into Amendment 16 to the Groundfish FMP (Amendment 16).
+Rather than prohibit possession of winter flounder, resulting in increased discard mortality and loss of fishery-dependent data, the Commission opted to establish bycatch-only possession limits for the Southern New England/Mid-Atlantic stock.
 Addendum I limits recreational fishermen to 2 fish and commercial fishermen can land a maximum of 50 pounds (or 38 fish) in the Southern New England/Mid-Atlantic; these regulations remain in place today.
 For the Gulf of Maine, Addendum I required states to reduce recreational fishing mortality by 11% and established a 250 pound commercial trip limit.